basnijholt/nijho.lt/content/post/auto-install-extras/index.md

 ### C) Regular virtualenv or system install

-For plain `pip install agent-cli` or virtualenv installs, the system falls back to direct installation.
+For plain `pip install agent-cli` or virtualenv installs, the system falls back to direct installation from pinned requirements files.
 Each extra has a pre-generated requirements file with pinned versions (e.g., `_requirements/audio.txt`), and the install command adapts to whatever's available:

 ```python